Williamtown RAAF Base Group (heritage listing): Criterion A: Processes

 The site was selected for the RAAF in August 1939, when the site was surveyed for an emergency landing ground, a significant factor in its selection being its proximity to Newcastle's steel mills and coal mines.
-The base is also significant for the use of limited resources through the New South Wales Government's Unemployment Relief Program and the completion of four runways in 1940.
+The base is also significant for the use of limited resources through the Government of New South Wales Unemployment Relief Program and the completion of four runways in 1940.
 Officially opened in February 1941, the base is historically significant for its contribution to the Empire Air Training Scheme as No. 2 Recruit Depot and as No. 4 Operational Training Unit between 1942 and 1945.

 The development of the base in the post-war years reinforced the importance of the peacetime role of RAAF Base Williamtown.
 This strategic role was reinforced in 1950 by the construction of the first concrete runway in Australia.
 The strategic role was also reflected in the construction of separate married quarters, reflecting the policy that homes should be provided for at least 40% of the established posts.
 New headquarters buildings and operational facilities, as well as accommodation for airmen and an equivalent investment in recreational facilities and messes, reinforced the strategic, peacetime role of RAAF Base Williamtown.
 The wartime and postwar development period 1939–1964, which saw the development of the underlying planning and the introduction of jet fighter aircraft, is the primary focus of this assessment.